PAngayarkanni/pdsnd_github/README.md

 6/13/2021 - Sunday

 ### Project Title
-Programming in Data Science Nanodegree - Udacity Project submitted by Angayarkanni Palaniappan
+Programming for Data Science Nanodegree - Udacity Project submitted by Angayarkanni Palaniappan

 ### Description
 Cool Project explaining how to do version control.
 This project helps to understand how to connect local repo with the remote repo.